-Rather than being used internally by businesses to secure their confidential records, this new method of encryption—known as ransomware—is a form of malware designed to encrypt a target’s critical systems and data.
+Rather than being used internally by businesses to secure their confidential records, there is a new method of encryption.
+Known as ransomware, it is a form of malware designed to encrypt a target’s critical systems and data.

 In order to regain access, attackers force their victims to pay a ransom in exchange for a decryption key—which a string of hospitals stretching from Germany to Los Angeles have paid via online methods, like BitCoins, to get their information back.

-Typically, hackers looking to wreak havoc using ransomware have targeted fields like healthcare, which has recently begun enforcing the industry-wide adoption of electronic health records, but has still not entirely caught up on also implementing industry-wide encryption measures to prevent data breaches occurring due to ransomware attacks.
+Typically, hackers looking to wreak havoc using ransomware have targeted fields like healthcare.
+This has recently begun enforcing the industry-wide adoption of electronic health records.
+However, healthcare is still not entirely caught up on also implementing industry-wide encryption measures to prevent data breaches occurring due to ransomware attacks.

 In an effort to counteract this, amendments to laws like the Health Insurance Portability and Accountability Act (HIPAA) have been instituted to redress threats to information stored electronically.

-Although today HIPAA requires mandatory encryption of all electronic health records, many healthcare providers still have their information unencrypted, and are only made aware of recent HIPAA encryption requirements—and the accompanying fines for noncompliance—after it is too late, and their unencrypted information has already been locked by a ransomware attack.
+Although today HIPAA requires mandatory encryption of all electronic health records, many healthcare providers still have their information unencrypted.
+They are only aware of recent HIPAA encryption requirements—and the accompanying fines for noncompliance—after it is too late.
+Their unencrypted information has already been locked by a ransomware attack.

-Considering that by mid-2015 the average cost of a data breach was already $3.8 million, the importance of implementing in-house encryption and other secure storage methods grows even larger, as these options are probably going to be less expensive than a HIPAA fine—let alone the hefty cost of a ransomware payoff to boot.
+By mid-2015, the average cost of a data breach was already $3.8 million.
+The importance of implementing in-house encryption and other secure storage methods grows even larger.
+In addition, these options are probably going to be less expensive than a HIPAA fine—let alone the hefty cost of a ransomware payoff to boot.